Bob Kelly (baseball)

+Career

 Kelly led East Cleveland Shaw High School to a state title in 1944, compiling a 7–2 record in 13 games with 75 strikeouts.
 He attended Purdue University, where he played college baseball for the Boilermakers from 1946 to 1947.
 Kelly also pitched collegiately for Western Reserve (now Case Western Reserve University) from 1948 to 1949.
-As of 2022, Kelly is the last surviving Major Leaguer to have been managed by Rogers Hornsby and Frankie Frisch.
+At the time of his death on November 27, 2024, Kelly was the last surviving Major Leaguer managed by Rogers Hornsby and Frankie Frisch.
+He was 97 years old.